preciousnobonga/Data-Analysis/README.md

 ### 2. Movie Correlation Analysis Report
 This project explores correlations in movie data to uncover interesting patterns and insights.

+### 3. Web Scraping with Beautiful Soup
+This project scrapes job listings from a job site based on user-provided search terms and location.

 ## Getting Started

 To get started with any project: